 Please note: All compliance requirements (i.e. IRB approval, IACUC approval and compliance training) need not be complete by the submission of the proposal, but must be complete prior to the receipt of any grant award.

 Collaborative proposals should be submitted as a single application.
 Separate explanations of the project’s impact on the faculty member should be attached for each collaborating faculty member.
 Collaborative proposals must also designate a project budget manager who will be accountable for all financial responsibilities.

 Hardcopy applications will not be accepted.
 By 5 p.m. on the deadline date, send digital submissions via e-mail to the Dean of Mason Library: Celia Rabinowitz, email@example.com

 You will receive an e-mail confirmation of receipt within two business days.

 - Equipment costs needed to support the specified faculty development proposal

 - Project related training expenses

-- Salary stipends
+- Salary stipends for faculty

 - Equipment requests in excess of $2,500